 Months of entry

-The pressing current day issue of devolution is encouraging discussions about the formation of nation-states and national identities which feed into debates amongst historians about whether the territorial state is the most useful or constructive means of assessing historical developments and how the creation (and re-creation) of national identities relate to religion, race, gender and class.
+The pressing current-day issue of devolution is encouraging discussions about the formation of nation-states and national identities which feed into debates among historians about whether the territorial state is the most useful or constructive means of assessing historical developments and how the creation (and re-creation) of national identities relate to religion, race, gender and class.

-The core module will introduce you to the systematic study of historiography and the methodologies used in the analysis and interpretation of historical source material.
-You can explore the enormous breadth of research interests in the department via the 3 option modules you choose, which span from the ancient period to the contemporary moment.
+The compulsory module will introduce you to the systematic study of historiography and the methodologies used in the analysis and interpretation of historical source material.
+You can explore the enormous breadth of research interests in the Department via the three option modules you choose, which span from the ancient period to the contemporary moment.
 This programme will enable you to engage with the most important and up-to-date themes, debates and historiographies in the study of the British Isles.

 Finally, the dissertation gives you the chance to pursue your own interests and undertake your own research and critical thinking under the supervision of a member of staff with relevant expertise.
 By drawing on the expertise of staff directly engaged in English, Irish and Scottish research areas, the programme provides support and encouragement if you want to go on to pursue independent, professional or PhD research, develop new skills in relation to existing careers, or simply deepen your own understanding of the richness, diversity and complexity of the British historical experience in comparative perspective.